-Brigham has long been considered one of the best hospitals in the world, a leader in transplants, and a top-notch cancer center.
-It is currently ranked fourth in the nation for cancer by U.S. News and World Report and is consistently ranked a top hospital and leader in lung cancer and mesothelioma surgeries.
-Brigham and Women’s Hospital is also home to the International Mesothelioma Program, founded by world-renowned mesothelioma specialist, Dr. David Sugarbaker.
+Brigham and Women’s Hospital, Boston is a large facility specializing in cancer care and a leading medical center for mesothelioma treatment.
+U.S. News and World Report currently ranks it fifth in the nation for cancer care, and it consistently ranks as a top hospital and leader in lung cancer and mesothelioma surgeries.
+Brigham and Women’s Hospital is also home to the International Mesothelioma Program, founded by world-renowned mesothelioma specialist Dr. David Sugarbaker.

 Facts about Brigham and Women’s Hospital

-In 1923 the first heart valve surgery was performed on a 12 year old at Peter Bent Brigham Hospital.
-That was followed by the first Kidney transplant in 1954.
-Today, Brigham and Women’s Hospital continues in that tradition through research and innovative treatments.
+In 1923 the first heart valve surgery was performed on a twelve-year-old at Peter Bent Brigham Hospital.
+That was followed by the first kidney transplant in 1954.
+Today Brigham and Women’s Hospital continues that tradition through research and innovative treatments.

-Mesothelioma patients are treated through the Division of Thoracic Surgery and the Dana-Farber/Brigham and Women’s Cancer Center where treatment and research for mesothelioma are cutting edge.
-The hospital and surgical division see hundreds of mesothelioma patients every year, where most hospitals only see one or two.
+Mesothelioma patients are treated through the Division of Thoracic Surgery and the Dana-Farber/Brigham and Women’s Cancer Center, where treatment and research for mesothelioma are cutting edge.
+The hospital and surgical division see hundreds of mesothelioma patients every year.
+Most hospitals may only see one or two.

 The International Mesothelioma Program

-Although Dr. Sugarbaker left Brigham and the IMP for the Lung Institute at Baylor College of Medicine, he left behind an important legacy and left the IMP in the capable hands of Dr. Raphael Bueno, another respected mesothelioma expert.
+Although Dr. Sugarbaker left Brigham and the IMP for the Lung Institute at Baylor College of Medicine, he left an important legacy.
+Dr. Sugarbaker left the IMP in the capable hands of Dr. Raphael Bueno, another respected mesothelioma expert.

 Notable Staff and Mesothelioma Specialists

-For the best cancer care, and more specifically for the best mesothelioma care, patients are hard pressed to find a better facility than Brigham and Women’s Hospital.
-With the hospital itself, the Dana-Farber/Brigham and Women’s Cancer Center, and the International Mesothelioma Program, patients have access to many leaders in their fields, from surgeons and oncologists to radiologists and others.
-Few medical centers have devoted as many resources to mesothelioma and it pays off in lives that have been made better for treatment at Brigham.
+For cancer treatment, specifically for mesothelioma, patients will find expert care at Brigham and Women’s Hospital.
+With the hospital itself, the Dana-Farber/Brigham and Women’s Cancer Center, and the International Mesothelioma Program, patients have access to field leaders, including surgeons, oncologists, radiologists, and others.
+Few medical centers have dedicated as many resources to mesothelioma.
+This dedication pays off in lives enhanced by care from Brigham.Get Your FREE Mesothelioma Packet